 - A. All Bargaining Unit Members (includes full-time instructors) shall be required to maintain at least four (4) office hours scheduled over three (3) days per week unless excused by the Dean.
 Such approval shall not be unreasonably denied.
 Such office hours shall be scheduled at a time convenient for students. - B. Online Office Hours may be applied to courses taught online.
-To accommodate students on campus, at least one office hour per week should be held on campus. - C. If the Bargaining Unit Member is unable to meet his/her office hours, he/she must notify the Department Chairperson and either reschedule or submit the Leave of Absence through the BearTrax system.
+To accommodate students on campus, at least one office hour per week should be held on campus.
+Faculty teaching solely online classes may conduct all office hours online. - C. If the Bargaining Unit Member is unable to mee their his/her office hours, they he/she must notify the Department Chairperson or School Director and either reschedule or submit the Leave of Absence through the BearTrax system.
 Doing neither option may result in disciplinary action in accordance with Article 18. - D. Office hours begin the first day of each term and end the last day of classes and must be clearly posted on the Bargaining Unit Member's door by the third day of classes and shall be included in the course syllabus.